Skip to main content

 One school.
 One community.
 A supported start.

-From the moment a Pathway pupil arrives, they live, learn, play and grow as a full Downside boarder.
-They belong to a House, are known and cared for by House staff, eat and worship alongside their peers, and take part in the rich daily rhythm of Downside life.
+From the moment they arrive, pupils live, learn, play and grow as a full Downside boarder.
+They belong to a House, are known and cared for by House staff, eat and live alongside their peers, taking part in the rich daily rhythm of Downside life.

 Around this immersive experience sits a carefully structured academic pathway, designed to build confidence, fluency and independence — not only in English, but in thinking, learning and living as a Downside pupil.